11 questions Mahama must answer tomorrow

 7. What exactly informed your government’s decision to introduce new taxes, some of which have been described as ‘anti-middle class, anti-business and anti-poor?’

-8.Why are Ghanaians paying more for power tariffs when you still haven’t fixed dumsor as you promised?
+8.Why are Ghanaians paying more for power tariffs when you still haven’t fixed dumsor like you promised?

 9. It is said policies change lives, can you name one policy introduced and implemented by your government that will enhance lives years after you’ve left office?
 For example, your predecessor is remembered by policies like Metro Mass Transit service and the National Health Insurance Scheme, what can we remember you by?
 Just one.